erickmartins/quarto-website-with-blog/README.md

 (If you want to use a custom domain, this is also where you set that up.)

 With that done, go to work on your repository!
 Edit the `site_url` parameter in `_quarto.yml` to match your account name.
 Add your own picture, write your own content.
 Commit and push it to your repository.
 Everything else will happen automatically!
 The yml file inside `.github/workflows` creates an automatic action that renders your website from the markdown files.
+Your website will be visible and public at https://<youraccountname>.github.io as soon as you push any changes! (give it like a minute after a push to see any changes)

 ## Having to push to my repository every time I want to see what a change looks like is annoying.